Duke Kahanamoku Statue Beach, Waikiki

 If you want to ride the little waves, you can rent bodyboards and surfboards right on the beach.

 The wide sidewalk by the beach has fountains, an old-style clock, and pretty landscaping.
 There is a mound where hula is performed in the evenings.
 Men run by lighting the torches along the street at sunset.
 A big beautiful banyan tree stands in the middle of it all.
 Next to it is a statue of Duke Kahanamoku, the Hawaiian surfing legend who brought surfing to the rest of the world, including Australia.
 He was also an olympic swimmer.
-Stand in front of the statue and make a cell phone call to your family or friends back home.
+Stand in front of the statue and make a call to your family or friends back home.
 Have them log onto this link and they can view you waving at them in front of the statue via webcam!

 A children's book, Little Princess Kaiulani tells about this area of Waikiki as it was long ago when Princess Kaiulani used to have her own garden here.
 It has become a beloved book in our house!